waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - The source code of a tool is not stored in a retrievable way; I must reconstruct it from memory or logic if I need to debug it.
 - **Immediate Task:** The `switch_pokemon` tool is broken.
 I must reconstruct its intended logic, use `python_code_debugger` to generate a robust version, and then use `define_tool` to update it.
 - **BUOY**: An impassable object found in water.
 Functions as a WALL tile.

+# Reflection Updates (Turn 39036)
+- **UI Parsing Lesson:** My `select_item` and `switch_pokemon` tools repeatedly failed because their parsing logic made rigid assumptions about how text is formatted on-screen (e.g., 'H1' vs 'HM01').
+Lesson: All UI automation tools must use robust, flexible parsing (like adaptable regex) that can handle minor variations in text, prefixes, and spacing.
+Relying on exact string matches for UI elements is a critical point of failure.